 Winner: If you can stick a pin in it, researchers are eager to study acupuncture.

-The biggest loser in CAM for 2006
+Continue reading The winner in CAM for 2006 →

 Loser: Not only doesn’t it work, but governments all over the world are piling on black cohosh.